aiplanethub/supervised-learning-classification/introduction-to-supervised-learning/526-Introduction to Supervised Learning.md

 ## What is Multi-Classification?

-**It is as simple as dividing waste into 4 categories - plastic, glass, metal, paper.**
+**It is as simple as dividing waste into four categories - plastic, glass, metal, and paper.**